ldennington/cloud_computing_programming_assignments/assignment_4/milestone_2/README.md

 * `spark-master-deploy.yaml`
 * `spark-worker-deploy.yaml`

-The majority of time spent on this piece of the assignment was reviewing slides/scaffolding code to understand the correct pod structure and appropriate configs for Spark running in K8s.
+The majority of Lessley's time spent on this piece of the assignment was reviewing slides/scaffolding code to understand the correct pod structure and appropriate configs for Spark running in K8s.

+There were some challenges with this step, including:

+1. Quinn initially attempted to set this pipeline up with Beam (since we're using it for our final project), but we decided to switch to a standard Spark pipeline using the instructions from the DIY_SelfStudy slides (which Lessley was able to set up successfully) after encountering some issues with Beam and K8s.

 ### Read 1,000,000 records from `assignment_four` couchdb database